Bradleyda932/DMARC-Project-Deliverable/README.md

 ## **Project Timeline**

 > This is a timeline of our project, from the first week to the final presentations.
-The folders are our own coding files, and each file is mentioned.
+Each folder found in the repo is our own code, organized by who created each file.
+They are all mentioned below at some point.

 ---